momentum-design/momentum-ui/react/README.md

 yarn install -S @momentum-ui/react
 ```

 ### Step 2.
-Import Collab UI React components in your app
+Import Momentum UI React components in your app

 Use ES6 import statement to import the component that you want to use: